Auburn Correctional Facility

 Auburn Correctional Facility is a state prison on State Street in Auburn, New York, United States.
 It was built on land that was once a Cayuga village.
 It is classified as a maximum security facility.

 History

-Constructed in 1816 as Auburn Prison, it was the second state prison in New York (after New York City's Newgate, 1797–1828), the site of the first execution by electric chair in 1890, and the namesake of the "Auburn system," a correctional system in which prisoners were housed in solitary confinement in large rectangular buildings, and performed penal labor under silence that was enforced at all times.
+In 1816, assemblyman John H. Beach lobbied New York State to make the town of Auburn the site for a new prison.
+Beach and his colleagues secured the contract for the town of Auburn, and sold a plot of land to the state of New York on the north bank of the Owasco Outlet for the prison to be built.
+Constructed in 1816 as Auburn Prison, it was the second state prison in New York (after New York City's Newgate, 1797–1828), the site of the first execution by electric chair in 1890, and the namesake of the "Auburn system," a correctional system in which prisoners were housed in solitary confinement in large rectangular buildings, and forced to participate in penal labor under silence that was enforced at all times.
+Auburn's role in introducing the electric chair contributed greatly to the historicity of the prison as it was soon adopted by many other prisons for being considered more humane than hanging, despite initial controversy.
+At the time of the prison's founding, it was the town of Auburn's largest structure.
 The prison was renamed the Auburn Correctional Facility in 1970.
 The prison is among the oldest functional prisons in the United States.

 In its early years, the prison charged a fee to tourists in order to raise funds for the prison.
 Eventually, to discourage most visitors, the fee was increased.
+In the 1840s, adult tourists paid twenty-five cents, whereas the children's admittance fee was half the price.
+Tourists would be escorted through the prison's factory floors and observe prisoners at work directly, or escorted through tunnels, and remain out of sight, allowing tourists to watch prisoners while they labored.
+The Auburn Prison attracted enormous amounts of tourists in the middle of the nineteenth century, which added to the town's local economy and service industries.